emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 #### Deprecations in Ember CLI 3.1

-Two new deprecations are introduces in Ember CLI 3.1:
+Two new deprecations are introduced in Ember CLI 3.1:

 * TODO
 * TODO